GetFrontrunner/frontrunner-sdk/docs/index.html.md

 # Introduction

 [Frontrunner][frontrunner] is the first zero gas fee, decentralized sports prediction market built on blockchain where you get the best odds with no house edge.
-Frontrunner is powered by the [Injective][injective], a blockchain built for Web3 finance applications.
+Frontrunner is powered by [Injective][injective], a blockchain built for Web3 finance applications.
 This SDK offers a programmatic way to interact with both, powering use cases such as market making.

 [frontrunner]: https://www.getfrontrunner.com/
 [injective]: https://injective.com/